eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 [Figure 11](#61-scope) depicts the PID Providers and Attestation Providers to the left of the Wallet Unit.
-To the left and below of this, the figure also shows that each PID Provider and Attestation Provider will register itself with a PID Provider Registrar or an Attestation Provider Registrar in its Member State.
+To the left and below of this, the figure also shows that each PID Provider and Attestation Provider will register itself with a Registrar in its Member
+State.
 The Member State notifies the PID Provider or Attestation Provider to the European Commission.